The Journey School

-The Journey School aims to be a spiritual resource for anyone, anywhere who wishes to more deeply recognize, receive and respond to God as the center of their lives and participate consciously in the transformational spiritual journey into Christ.
-As such, The Journey School aims to provide the community, structure, teaching and support for the spiritual journey deeper into God’s love.
+The Journey School aims to be a spiritual resource for anyone, anywhere, who wishes to more deeply recognize, receive and respond to God as the center of their lives and participate consciously in the transformational spiritual journey into Christ.
+As such, The Journey School aims to provide the community, structure, teaching, practices and support for the spiritual journey deeper into God’s love.

 The Journey School Consists of:

 An annual, yearlong curriculum consisting of a weekly email sent each Thursday morning which includes art, Scripture, teachings from the Work of Inner Christianity integrated with contemplative Christianity, homework exercises, links to a glossary, and archived emails and classes.
 Participants in The Journey School are expected to read, reflect and engage the contents, suggested practices and homework of the weekly email.

 A weekly Thursday evening class that explores the ideas and practices of the Work of Inner Christianity integrated with wisdom from the contemplative Christian tradition, a Zoom gathering of sharing and discovery in a community of high intention and purpose.

 Weekly Journey Groups, the primary place for the processing of our Work on the spiritual journey and the nurturing of spiritual community in a small group setting.
 Discussion is shaped by the weekly curriculum content and how participants are engaging with it in their daily lives.
 Journey Groups involve a one-year commitment, beginning in February and concluding in December.
 Click HERE for a full description.